 Mortgage loans also vary by whether they are fixed interest rate mortgages or adjustable interest rate mortgage loans, also called ARMs.
 The adjustable interest rate mortgages may have a fixed component and an adjustable rate component.
 An example is the 5/1 ARM loan.
-ARM stands for adjustable rate mortgage.

 |Comparing principal and interest payments for a house valued at $220,000.|

 |30-Year Fixed Interest Rate Mortgage||$1,215||5.25%||$217,345||Easier for lower-income individuals to qualify

 |20-Year Fixed Interest Rate Mortgage||$1,422||4.75%||$121,206||The payment is closer to the 30-year loan, but the time to payoff is closer to the 15-year loan

 Total interest charges are not as high as you would expect them to be

 |Higher total interest cost than a 15-year loan|

 |15-Year Fixed Interest Rate Mortgage||$1,655||4.25%||$77,902||Heavy savings in terms of total interest cost

 Build equity more quickly in your house